Making Bookmarked Content

 What to do?
 What to eat?

-For Gen Z, Social media is not just a platform for communication — it’s an active space for discovering real-time, trend-driven information through people.
+For Gen Z, Social media is not just a platform for communication.
+It’s an active space for discovering real-time, trend-driven information through people.

 I surveyed 42 Gen Z users (ages 18–28) about how often they revisit what they bookmark.
 The pattern was clear: saving feels productive in the moment, but the content rarely makes it back into their day.